Average Cost of a Dozen Eggs by State in 2025

 This content may include information about products, features, and/or services that SoFi does not provide and is intended to be educational in nature.

-The average cost of a dozen eggs in the U.S. is $3, according to data from the U.S. Bureau of Labor Statistics (BLS).
-Though higher than in previous years, it’s still lower than the $4.82 consumers paid on average in January of 2023, when concerns about egg shortages sent the cost of eggs skyrocketing.
+Concerned about the rising price of eggs?
+You’re not alone.
+Prices have soared around the country as a widespread avian flu outbreak affects the availability of eggs.
+As of January 2025, the average cost of a dozen eggs in the U.S. is $4.95, according to data from the U.S. Bureau of Labor Statistics (BLS).
+This is higher than in previous years, including the $4.82 consumers paid on average in January of 2023, when concerns about egg shortages sent the cost of eggs skyrocketing.

 Why does knowing the cost of a dozen eggs today matter?
 If you’re trying to manage your household budget, then keeping food costs as low as possible might be a priority.
 Where you live can play a part in determining how much you’ll pay for a dozen eggs.